sarahdini-design/ontario-ed-performance-analysis/README.md

-# ontario-ed-performance-analysis
+# Ontario Emergency Department Performance Analysis

-Analysis of emergency department performance across Ontario using CIHI public healthcare data.
+A five-year analysis of emergency department wait times across Ontario hospital corporations using public data from the Canadian Institute for Health Information (CIHI).

-## How This Analysis Extends CIHI Reporting
+## Project Overview

+Emergency department performance can look very different depending on which part of the patient journey is being measured.
+In this project, I looked at two CIHI indicators:

+- Physician Initial Assessment wait time
+- Total ED time for patients who were admitted

+I wanted to see how these measures changed over time, how hospital corporations compared with similar hospitals, and whether some performance gaps appeared repeatedly across several years.

+## Main Analytical Question

+Which Ontario hospital corporations show persistent emergency department performance gaps, and do those gaps appear mainly before initial physician assessment, later in the ED stay for admitted patients, or in both stages?

+## Analytical Approach

-CIHI already publishes the two emergency department indicators used in this project, including 90th-percentile wait times, hospital peer groups, performance comparisons, and performance trend classifications.
+CIHI already reports both indicators, along with hospital peer groups and its own performance comparison and trend measures.

-This analysis does not attempt to reproduce or replace CIHI's methodology.
-Instead, it builds on the published indicators by:

-- Integrating two different stages of the ED patient journey at the Ontario hospital corporation level:
+For this case study, I used the published indicator values to build a separate longitudinal comparison at the Ontario hospital corporation level.
+I:

-  - Physician Initial Assessment wait time.
-  - Total ED time for admitted patients.
-- Comparing each corporation with the median of its hospital peer group within the same fiscal year.
+- compared each corporation with the annual median of its hospital peer group;
-- Measuring the size of the gap between each corporation and its peer benchmark.
+- measured the size of the gap from that peer benchmark;
-- Examining whether above-benchmark wait times persist across multiple fiscal years.
+- looked for gaps that persisted across multiple fiscal years;
-- Comparing the two indicators to determine whether persistent relative performance gaps appear primarily before initial physician assessment, later in the ED stay for admitted patients, or in both stages.
+- compared the two ED indicators to see where those persistent gaps appeared.

-CIHI's published performance comparison uses its own statistical methodology and peer-group comparison framework.
-The peer-median benchmarking and persistent-gap classification used in this project are separate analytical methods developed specifically for this case study.
+The peer-median benchmark and persistent-gap definition used here are analytical methods created for this project and are separate from CIHI's official performance comparison methodology.

 ## Question 1